 - the current view of the profit/loss of each year of account.
 For the closing year of account the profit/loss is the final syndicate declared result as reported to Lloyd's.
-For open years of account this is based on held loss ratios applied to the ultimate premium, with allowance for incurred expenses; - the reserve releases/strengthenings expected between the current view of profitability and when the final syndicate result is declared; - expected investment income attributable to each year of account; - expenses that are expected to be incurred until the year of account closes; - FAL fees payable from BUL to Bldac; - profit commissions payable for each contract forecasting profit; and - profit or losses on foreign exchange hedges in place to mitigate currency risk.
+For open years of account this is based on held loss ratios applied to the ultimate premium, with allowance for incurred expenses; - the reserve releases/strengthenings expected between the current view of profitability and when the final syndicate result is declared;

-Whilst the initial view of profitability is assessed at the end of the first calendar year for the business that has been reinsured, the reserve releases and expected future investment income are derived from the assumptions used in the Beazley Long Term Business Plan.
-The long term plan is usually updated quarterly to reflect experience to date.
-In quarters where the long term plan is not updated, a validation check of the long term plan assumptions is carried out against experience.
-Where this suggests an update to the long term plan assumptions are required, technical provisions are updated accordingly.
+- expected investment income attributable to each year of account; - expenses that are expected to be incurred until the year of account closes; - FAL fees payable from BUL to Bldac; - profit commissions payable for each contract forecasting profit; and - profit or losses on foreign exchange hedges in place to mitigate currency risk.

+Whilst the initial view of profitability is assessed at the end of the first calendar year for the business that has been reinsured, the reserve releases and expected future investment income are derived mostly from the assumptions used in the Beazley long term business plan.
+These assumptions are updated quarterly to reflect experience to date.
+Where the assumptions are not deemed appropriate, alternative assumptions are used.
 The provisions for profit commissions and fees have been calculated in line with the terms of the reinsurance contract for each contract forecasting a profit.
 FAL fees over the term of the contract are calculated.
-The value of foreign exchange hedges is taken from current financial valuations.
+The value of foreign exchange derivatives within the reinsured syndicates is taken from current financial valuations.